Rowley in Essex County, Massachusetts — The American Northeast (New England)

 1. Rowley, Massachusetts.

 In spring of 1639 Rowley was originally settled as a plantation by Reverend Ezekiel Rogers, who had arrived from England on the ship John of London with approximately twenty families.
-The John of London also brought over the first printing press in the colonies, (Submitted on March 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The John of London also brought over the first printing press in the colonies, which was later brought to Harvard University.
+The town was named after Rowley, (Submitted on March 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)